Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Engineered construction unlocks formats that solid timber physically can’t deliver.
 The key one is wide plank.

 Solid oak boards above ~150 mm wide become unstable — the wider the board, the more dimensional change you see across its width with seasonal humidity.
 Most solid suppliers cap their range at 130–150 mm for this reason.
 Engineered oak has no such limit.
-Standard wide plank is 180–220 mm, and premium specifications go to 260 mm and beyond.
-The Distilled Collection runs widths up to 260 mm in straight plank.
+Standard wide plank is 180–220 mm, and premium specifications go to 260 mm.
+The Distilled Collection runs widths up to 260 mm in straight plank, made to order; the stocked plank is 190 mm.

 Herringbone and chevron parquet are also predominantly engineered.
 The pattern requires hundreds of small blocks installed at angles to each other — solid blocks at 90 degrees would expand and contract enough to break the pattern visibly.
 Engineered blocks hold the geometry through seasonal swings.